 In the process, this issue provides important insights regarding the interface between IGO staff and the external environment, relationships between power and legitimacy and the emergence of new forms of institutionalization.

 The Spring 2014 issue marks the end of the editorship by founding editor Kirsten Haack.
 We welcome the new editor Kendall Stiles (Brigham Young University) to JIOS and look forward to continuing success in JIOS' mission to "understand international organizations".

 CALL FOR PAPERS

-We now welcome papers for submission to our Fall 2014 and Spring 2015 publication.
+We now welcome papers for submission to our Spring 2015 and Fall 2015 publication.

 Looking Back at the Gap: International Organizations as Organizations Twenty-Five Years Later

 Christopher Balding and Daniel Wehrenfennig